-6. Review
+6. REVIEW

-6.1 Review against the Service Plan A review of Food Standards Enforcement for 2022-23 is attached as Annex 2.
-6.2 Identification of any Variation from the Service Plan Compliance with requirements of the Recovery Plan which was officially withdrawn on 31/03/2023 6.3 Areas of Improvement The Council continues to embark on a challenge to transform services in the medium/long term.
+6.1 Review against the Service Plan A review of Food Standards Enforcement for 2021/22 is attached as Annex 2.
+6.2 Identification of any Variation from the Service Plan There has been some variation from the 2021/22 plan primarily as a result of the Covid-19 Pandemic.
+Domestic legal Covid-19 restrictions ended on 24 February 2022.
+Variation has been in line with the prevailing version of National guidance 'COVID-19 Local Authority Enforcement Q&A' issued by the FSA throughout the year.
+6.3 Areas of Improvement The newly created Council is embarking on a challenge to transform services in the medium/long term.
 There are strict financial limitations in which it can work.
-The Service will strive to recruit to the vacant Authorised Officer posts.
+Work is being carried out within Regulatory Services to improve collaborative working across Trading Standards and Environmental Health.

-FOOD AND FEED STANDARDS INTERVENTION PROGRAMME 2023-2024
+FOOD AND FEED STANDARDS INTERVENTION PROGRAMME 2022/23

-All High Risk businesses will receive an intervention visit or where appropriate some other kind of contact.
+All High-Risk businesses will receive an intervention visit or where appropriate some other kind of contact.

-We will carry out a limited programme of food standards inspections and conduct limited sampling surveys taking into account resource availability, and Service priorities.
+We will carry out a limited programme of food standards inspections and conduct limited sampling surveys considering the resource availability, and Service priorities.
 Complaints and referrals from the public and other authorities and intelligence received from the Food Standards Agency and other sources assist in identifying areas of work as well as the previous history of compliance.